bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 - Goals are expressed as [Issues with the `C-Goal` label](https://github.com/bevyengine/bevy/issues?q=is%3Aissue%20label%3AC-Goal) in the main [Bevy GitHub Repo](https://github.com/bevyengine/bevy/).
 - Goals can be large, but they need a defined completion criteria.
 - Goals can have "sub-Goals", which are expressed as "sub-issues" on GitHub
   - For something large like a "Bevy Editor" Goal, consider breaking it into smaller pieces (ex: Editor UI Widgets, Core Editor App Framework, Scene Editor, Editor Inspector, etc).
 The pieces should _still_ be Goal-like ... avoid dictating implementation details.
-Also avoid trying to plan out large "goal trees" in advance.
+  - Avoid trying to plan out large "sub-goal trees" in advance.
 "Expand" the tree lazily, as the need arises and you understand more.
+Generally only do this _after_ a **Goal** has been Postponed or Approved.
   - It is critical to define completion criteria for larger Goals with sub-Goals, to avoid Goals that live forever.
 A Goal is _not_ an **Area**.
 - Goals can organically change over time.
 If we learn something new and it makes sense to break up a Goal into multiple Goals, add sub-Goals, or reframe the Goal ... do it!
 - Goals inherently require _collaboration_ to bring them to completion.
 They are never the work of a single individual.
 At the very least, there is someone coming up with a design / implementation, and one or more **SME** verifying the design / implementation.
-- Goals have a short, functional name, as it would be communicated to the public.
-This is a market-able "feature name", like "PBR Renderer", "Relationships", etc. Avoid using things like "initial" or "MVP" in the name, as this is implied.
 - Goals are inherently `X-Needs-SME`, so they should be given that label.
 - Anything that needs a Goal, but doesn't currently have one should be labeled with `C-Needs-Goal`.
+- Goals are only created by **SMEs** and **Maintainers**.
+The intent behind this restriction is that Goals are a "public facing" / marketing thing, so phrasing and framing is important.
+Every new Goal gets added to the Proposed goal column on the public Project Goals board.
+Going through SMEs + Maintainers ensures redundancies are avoided, noise is kept to a minimum, consistency is enforced, templates are used, framing / public image / marketing is taken into account, etc. This is just as true for closed Goals, which exist to be a nice consolidated list of things the project definitely doesn't want to do.

 ## When does an Issue or PR need a Goal?